-SCHOOL BUS REGULATIONS

-The transportation supervisor (814-275-2426) is responsible for establishing bus runs and assigning students to a particular bus.
-Students are not to ride any bus other than the one they are assigned.
+SCHOOL BUS REGULATIONS: The transportation supervisor (814-275-2426) is responsible for establishing bus runs and assigning students to a particular bus.
+Students are not to ride any bus other than the one to which they are assigned.
 Students are to get on and off the bus at their assigned stop.
-Students wishing to ride a bus other than the one assigned must present a note to the driver upon boarding the bus, written by the parent/guardian and signed by a school administrator.
-This request can only be granted if there is seating available on the bus.
-A child getting off the bus at any stop other than his/her own without a permission slip signed by his/her administrator is in violation of school policy.